Machine Learning Assessment: implications to cybersecurity: Introduction

-Consider the binary classification problem, where a classification rule $\eta$ has been trained on the training dataset $\mathbf{t}$.
-This classifier gives a score of $h(x)$ for the predictor $x$, and classifies it to one of the two classes by comparing this score $h(x)$ to a chosen threshold $th$.
+Consider the binary classification problem, where a classification rule $\eta$ gives a score of $h(x)$ for the predictor $x$, and classifies it to one of the two classes by comparing this score $h(x)$ to a chosen threshold $th$.
 The observation $x$ belongs to one of the two classes with distributions $F_i$, $i=1,2$.
-The two error components of this rule are written as:
+The two error components of this rule ($e_1$, or the false negative fraction (FNF), and $e_2$ or the false positive fraction (FPF)), along with the risk, are given as follows:

-From the foundations of statistical decision theory, the risk of this rule under the 0-1 loss function, is given by:

-where, $c_{ij}$ is the cost of classifying an observation as belonging to class $j$ whereas it belongs to class $i$; and $P_i$ is the prior probability of each class, $i=1,2$.
-The risk \eqref{eq44} is called the ``error rate'', $Err$, when putting $c_{12}=c_{21}=1$.
+The cost $c_{ij},\ i,j=1,2$ is the cost of classifying an observation as belonging to class $j$ whereas it belongs to class $i$; $c_{ii}= 0$, which means there is no cost for correct classification; and $P_i$ is the prior probability of each class, $i=1,2$.
+The risk~\eqref{eq44} is called the ``error rate'' $\Err$, or probability of misclassification (PMC), when putting $c_{12}=c_{21}=1$, which is denoted by the 0-1 cost, or loss.

-The risk (or error) is not a sufficient performance measure, since it is function of a single fixed threshold.
-A more general way to assess a classifier is provided by the Receiver Operating Characteristic (ROC) curve.
-This is a plot for the two components of error, $e_{1}$ and $e_{2}$ under different threshold values.
-It is conventional in some fields, e.g., medical imaging diagnosis or Automatic Target Recognition (ATR), to refer to $e_{1}$ as the False Negative Fraction (FNF), and $e_{2}$ as the False Positive Fraction (FPF).
-A convention in these fields is to plot the $TPF=1-FNF$ vs. the $FPF$.
-In that case, the farther apart the two distributions of the score function $h(X)$ (under the two classes)from each other, the higher the ROC curve and the larger the area under the curve (AUC). \figurename~\ref{fig4} shows ROC curves for two different classifiers.

-The first one performs better since it has a lower value of $e_{2}$ at each value of $e_{1}$.
-Thus, the first classifier unambiguously separates the two classes better than the second one.
-Also, the AUC for the first classifier is larger than that for the second one.
-AUC can be thought of as one summary measure for the ROC curve.
-Formally the AUC is given by: